Fra-Sala/Project_PCSC/README.md

 ```
 cd cmake-build-debug
 ```
-At this point, the executable (Project_PCSC) may be run in three different ways, as explained in [Parameters].
+At this point, the executable (Project_PCSC) may be run in three different ways, as explained in Parameters section.

 ## To produce documentation
-In order to produce the documentation of the project, please make sure that [Doxygen] is installed on your machine.
+In order to produce the documentation of the project, please make sure that [Doxygen](https://www.doxygen.nl/) is installed on your machine.
 If not, open a terminal and type (for Ubuntu):
 ```
 sudo apt-get update
 sudo apt-get install doxygen
 ```
-once [Doxygen] is installed, documentation can be generated either by typing
+once Doxygen is installed, documentation can be generated either by typing
 ```
 doxygen
 ```
-in a terminal window in the project repository (this will cause all the target files to be scanned in order to produce documentation), or by installing [Doxywizard].
+in a terminal window in the project repository (this will cause all the target files to be scanned in order to produce documentation), or by installing [Doxywizard](https://doxygen.nl/manual/doxywizard_usage.html).
 In the latter case, open a terminal and type:
 ```
 sudo apt-get install doxygen-gui
 ```
-Thus, [Doxywizard] can be run as follows:
+Thus, Doxywizard can be run as follows:
 ```
 doxywizard
 ```
-In the window that will appear it will be possible to specify the working directory from which [Doxygen] will run and the directory where [Doxygen] will put the generated documentation.
-Once the process is completed, two directories will be now visible:
+In the window that will appear it will be possible to specify the working directory from which Doxygen will run and the directory where Doxygen will put the generated documentation.
+Once the process is completed, two new directories will be visible:

 * html;
 * latex.